-The 2022 Winter Olympics are just a few months away!
+The 2022 Winter Olympics are finally here, live on NBC and Peacock!
 See below for the answers to all of your frequently asked questions surrounding the Beijing Winter Games.
+If you’ve missed any of the action, we’ve got you covered with the best moments from the 2022 Winter Olympics.

 The 2022 Winter Olympics will be held in China across three zones: Beijing, Yanqing, and Zhangjiakou.
 The ice sports will be held in central Beijing, China’s capital, as well as four snow events (snowboard big air and freestyle skiing big air, men’s and women’s).
 The Opening and Closing Ceremonies will also take place in Beijing.
 Yanqing, a mountainous suburb of China’s capital located approximately 75 km (46.6 miles) northwest of Beijing’s city center, will host Alpine skiing and sliding events (bobsleigh, skeleton, and luge) and will also be the home of the Olympic Athletes’ village.
 Zhangjiakou, located approximately 180 kilometers northwest of Beijing (111.8 miles) will host the majority of the ski and snowboarding events including freestyle, cross-country, ski jumping, Nordic combined, and biathlon.